marzily/to_do_list/README.md

 This application allows users to create a ToDo list.

-The functionality consists of the following:
+Functionality consists of the following:

 * As a user, I can add a TODO to the list.
 * As a user, I can see all the TODOs on the list in an overview.